-Most of the water available on our planet is used in agriculture, about 70% (OECD), and its cost, including the energy needed to extract it, is one of the main costs for farmers.
-Another important driving cost for farmers is the loss of crop production due to diseases and pests, which is estimated to be between 20 to 40 percent of global production (FAO).
+The most of the water available on our planet is used in agriculture, about 70% (OECD), and its cost, including the energy needed to extract it, is one of the main costs for farmers.
+Another important driver cost for farmers is the loss of crop production due to diseases and pests, which is estimated to be between 20 to 40 percent of global production (FAO).
 This means that reducing the use of water and preventing plant diseases lead to a significant cost saving for farmers.
 EOLO addresses those problems by developing a precision agriculture cloud-based platform having the following goals:

 - Monitor the crop health by using EO-derived vegetational indexes to prevent the onset of diseases and/or lacking of nutrients.

 - Revamping of the irrigation system to allow its automation and remote control.

 EOLO is a service to support agronomists and corn growers in their daily decisions about irrigation and phytosanitary treatments, with the goal to save costs related to water, energy costs and treatments.
 The user needs identified during the project by interacting with the pilot users are the following: